MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 I record the last key-action and set up quarantine logic, it goes like this:

-> If a key has a delta shortly (implemented with a constant, 10_000 micros at writing) after the previous delta
+> If a key has a delta shortly (implemented with a constant, 10_000 micros at writing) after the previous delta,
-> require that that state is repeated for a short (same as above) time before producing a signal.
+> require that the new state is repeated for a short (same as above) time before producing a signal.

 My fastest repeated key-pressing of a single key is around `40_000μs` between presses, so this should not activate on good presses.
 Furthermore, if it does and that state is held for long enough the key comes through anyway.